dlimx/davidli-prototype-2/content/posts/resolutions-2019/index.md

 I say I treasure new experiences, but I find that often let my fears get in the way of actually pursuing them.
 Sometimes it's just the struggle of organizing and planning, finding both an itinerary and the time to do something, like travel.
 Other times it's overthinking and worrying about the potential negative consequences, usually failure.

+I'd like to open up more, and be more vulnerable.
+To say what's on my mind, even if it's not the best, safest, or perfect thing to say.
+I expect

 I've had one Ulysses challenge about this - to spend a year trying things that are scary, reckless & risky.
 Better now than never.
 This is a promise to chase the daring and risky, to do the uncertain and embarrassing.
 In the name of memories.

 This is for now - to new experiences and saying yes, to taking initiative and being brave.